madlep/fresh_redis/README.md

 # fresh\_redis

-Redis is great for managing data that expires on a atomically (like caches).
-However, for data that expires gradually over time, the native commands don't get you all the way.
+Redis is great for managing data that expires on atomically (like caches).
+However, for data that expires gradually over time, built in commands don't get you all the way.

 For instance, how would you calculate _"count of login failures and successes for the last hour"_?
 The problem is while you can keep a count using a simple `incr` operation, you have to expire the entire total all at once, or not at all.

 A common solution is to split the data up into buckets, say one for each minute, each with their own expiry.
 You write to the current bucket, set the expiry, then allow it to naturally expire and drop out of your result set over time.
 To obtain the total value, you `get` all the bucket values, and aggregate the values in some fashion.